dmacneill/feature-embedding-nns/README.md

 However, setting up the hyperparameter dict and datasets is a bit complicated.
 See `examples/nntd_example.ipynb` or `examples/hyperparameters` for examples.
 ### Example Results

 I wanted to test the performance of the built-in NaN handling.
-I trained and evaluted several models on the [California Housing](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html) dataset.
+I trained and evaluated several models on the [California Housing](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html) dataset.
 For every experiment, hyperparameters were chosen using the validation set and final performance was evaluated on the test set.
 This is just a quick test.
 The results will likely change with further optimization and more realistic NaNs/datasets.

 As a baseline I trained XGBoost and a "ResNet-QLR" neural network on the clean dataset ("No NaNs" below).
 For the other experiments, I randomly replaced 10% of feature values (excluding Latitude/Longitude) with NaN.
 The NaN-handling methods were:
 1. Median impute